top of page

 Search

-Exploring the Sami Reindeer Herding Culture through Food
+Exploring the Sami Reindeer Herding Culture in Norway through Food

 Eating local and authentic food is one of the strongest travel memories we can create

 When we travel, tasting different kinds of food is part of the experience because food is a fundamental element of all cultures; besides, we all need to eat!
 Many different types of food tourism range from street food to meal sharing, gourmet food, and much more.
-Visit Natives concentrates on authentic indigenous food experiences, all about the traditional preparation of Sami favorites.
-But it is not only about the food, the surroundings, and the experience.
-It provides a chance to connect with the sami reindeer herders, prepare food together, and sit down and talk around the campfire.
+Visit Natives offers authentic indigenous Sami food experiences in Norway, all about the traditional preparation of Sami favorites based on their reindeer herding culture.
+This unique aspect of traditional food preparation offers a culinary experience that is deeply rooted in the rich heritage and history of the Sami reindeer herders, providing a profound cultural enlightenment.
+It's not just about the food, the surroundings, and the experience.
+It's about connecting with the Sami reindeer herders, preparing food together, and sharing stories around the campfire.

-New travel experiences take us out of our daily routines.
-Slow food is defined by how its made.
-With authentic Visit Natives Sami experiences, you will taste local Sami culture through the traditional cooking styles, such as smoking fish and reindeer meat inside the traditional Sami "lavvu" tent.
-You are invited inside the tent while the Sami host smokes the reindeer while you can listen to the beautiful tradition of Sami yoik singing.
+Immerse yourself in new and exciting travel experiences, taking you far from the ordinary.
+Slow food is all about the process of making it.
+With authentic Visit Natives Sami experiences, you will savor the local Sami culture through traditional cooking methods, like smoking fish and reindeer meat inside the traditional Sami "lavvu" tent.
+Step inside and observe the Sami host smoke the reindeer, while listening to the mesmerizing tradition of Sami Yoik singing.
+The taste of smoked reindeer is incredible and the meat is fresh, sluaghter just a few hours before.

 The Sami use the reindeer blood for making blood sausages, blood pancakes, and dumplings, for example.
 Bidos is a stew the Sami serve at weddings or other special occasions.
 It consists of slow-cooked reindeer meat, including the heart, potatoes, and carrots.
 No seasoning is used except salt, yet the stew has a rich taste reflecting the pasture of the reindeer.